Fall and Winter Cruises: 10 Pros and Cons

 5. Experience the Magic of the Fall Season

-Pros: Depending on where you’re cruising from or to (Canada or New England), you’ll be able to experience the fall foliage in all its glory.
+Pros: Depending on where you’re cruising from or to (Canada or New England), you’ll be able to experience the fall foliage as the fall leaves are starting to change for the season.
 Think of all the beautiful colors of fall.
+These routes are usually available from August to October, but we suggest aiming for October for the fall foliage.

-Cons: You may have to deal with some chilly weather, but it will be worth it when you see the leaves changing color.
+Cons: You may have to deal with some chilly weather, but it will be worth it if the leaves are changing color for the season.

 6. Experience the Holidays at Sea

-Cons: If you have young children, they may be disappointed not to be home for the holidays.
+Cons: If you have young children, they might be disappointed not to be home for the holidays.
+Additionally, holiday cruises can be more expensive due to the high demand, and popular destinations may be crowded despite the off-season.

 7. Fewer Crowds